jazlab/medicine_paper/README.md

 2. Visit
 [https://osf.io/acu8j/files/osfstorage](https://osf.io/acu8j/files/osfstorage).
 You should see five zip files.
-Download all of these, which wil total ~9Gb.
+Download all of these, which will total ~9Gb.
 This may take several minutes, and we recommend using a high-speed ethernet connection.
 Once downloaded, un-zip them all and move them to the [./cache/](./cache) directory in your cloned repo.
 At this point, the [./cache/](./cache) directory in your cloned repo should contain directories